PUBLICATIONS

 Language: English

-ILLUSTRATED BOOK
+ILLUSTRATED PSYCHOLOGY BOOK (250 illustrations)

 “History of Psychology through Symbols”—I’m the artist behind the illustrations in Psychology Through Symbols.
 I aimed to make psychological concepts come alive through vibrant colors and intricate details in my digital collages.
 Explore my gallery on the companion website, learn about the creative process, and see the stories behind each piece.
 Dive in and discover how art and psychology come together to reveal the beauty and depth of the human mind.
 Go to the website to see the book trailer and Symbols included in the books.